Shivansh-Bakshi/shivanshbakshi.dev-blog-posts/home-server/pt-1-setting-up-the-network.md

 You should be connected to the Home Router on this device by now.
 This time, go to the Home Router's configuration page (you know how to find this by now).
 You can configure it's name and password here like usual.

 The important step is to create a different subnet for the devices on this router.
 From the LAN settings page, enter a different subnet from the one on the server router.
-In this case, this is 10.0.1.0/24.
+In this example, this is 10.0.1.0/24, but you can keep it whatever.

 Now restart (NOT reset!) both routers.
-You can do this without changing connections.
+You can do this without changing Wi-FI connections.
 Remember, the Server router's configuration page is accessible while being connected to the home router.

+You will also want to reserve the IP address for the server system on the server router.
+Remeber the IP address and MAC address you noted in the previous step?
+From the server router's configuration page, reserve the IP address for the server's MAC address.
+On a TP-Link router, this setting is available in the LAN Settings page if you scroll a bit.

-Keep DHCP enabled on both the routers, since there is no overlapping between the subnets available to the two.
+Keep DHCP enabled on both the routers, since there is no overlap between the subnets available to the two.
 Both the routers can independently allot IP address to their devices.

 ### Step 3: Test Connectivity

 That's it for setting up the routers.
 We have achieved the desired network requirements.

 To test this, ping the server's IP from your home device. **This will work**.
-If it doesn't check if your server is connected to the server router or not.
-If it isn't you'll have to connect to it again.
+If it doesn't, check if your server is connected to the server router or not.
+If it isn't, you'll have to connect to it again.

 Now try pinging the home device's IP from your server. **This will fail!**.
 The home device is not visible to the server.